-Located along Waghur River, Ajanta Caves is an excellent example of India’s ancient history and is considered one of the iconic sites for exploring Buddhist Ajanta Caves architecture and religious art.
-Ajanta Caves timings are 9 am to 5.30 pm for tourists at a nominal entry fee.
+Located along the Waghur River, Ajanta Caves is an excellent example of India’s ancient history and is considered one of the iconic sites for exploring Buddhist Ajanta Caves architecture and religious art.
+Ajanta Caves' timings are 9 am to 5.30 pm for tourists at a nominal entry fee.
 There are many things to do in Ajanta Caves and exploration by tourists usually takes 2-3 hours.

 Moving to the best time to visit Ajanta Caves, which is in the winter months as the weather is pleasant in this area, during this time of the year.
 Avoiding April and May makes sense as the temperature is very high during these months and the monsoon season also is not ideal because of sporadic episodes of high rainfall.

-The Ajanta Caves history spans centuries as they were built during different eras of history.
+The Ajanta Caves' history spans centuries as they were built during different eras of history.
 These caves were constructed over a period of time as it took time to create such a large monument in Buddhist history.
-These caves were built in two distinct time periods which make up to two eras of construction of these caves.
+These caves were built in two distinct time periods which make up two eras of construction of these caves.
 The first caves were built in the Satavahana Period between the 2nd Century BCE and the 1st Century BCE.
 Later caves were built between the 4th Century and 7th Century CE and are also known as the Vakataka period of construction of these caves.

 One of the famous tourist sites in this area is the Kailasanath Temple which is a temple dedicated to Lord Shiva.
 This temple was constructed in the 8th century BCE and there are hints of the Pallava architecture with depictions of Hindu Mythology in the architecture of this temple.

-4. Bibi Ka Maqbara.
 Taj Mahal is a major monument and one of the most famous icons of India, and Bibi Ka Maqbara is called the Taj of the Deccan in Maharashtra.
 It is a mausoleum built by using marble rock on a square platform.
 It looks similar to the Taj Mahal but is a little smaller in scale.

 Aurangabad is a small city in Maharashtra near Ajanta Caves and there is a lot worth visiting in the city.
 This includes Aurangabad Caves, Soneri Mahal, Chhatrapati Shivaji Maharaj Museum, Daulatabad Fort, Delhi Gate, and Panchakki Historical Place.

 Maharashtra is one of the most beautiful and the most prosperous states in India with cities like Mumbai, Pune, Nagpur, and Aurangabad situated around it.
 Caves in Maharashtra depict its ancient history and the places to visit in Mumbai even include the famous Elephanta Caves near the city.
 The Ajanta Caves are nearly 12,00, 450, 17,00, and 11,00 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Air.
 The closest airport to Ajanta Caves is theAurangabad Airport which is around 100 km away.
 The closest international airports for foreign tourists include airports in Pune and Mumbai.
-There are many domestic airports in India which can be used for part of the journey to Ajanta Caves.
+There are many domestic airports in India that can be used for part of the journey to Ajanta Caves.

 The nearest train stations are the Aurangabad train station and the Jalgaon train station near the Ajanta Caves.
 Both these train stations are well connected to the Indian rail network and there are trains from all major cities in Maharashtra and India that either halt or reach these train stations.
 The Jalgaon Train Station is 78 km from Ajanta Caves and the Aurangabad Train Station is around 98 km from these Ajanta Caves.

-By Road.
 The Ajanta Caves Bus Stop is the nearest road transport destination to these caves.
 The journey to these caves must include some amount of road travel and the nearest cities by road from Ajanta Caves are Jalgaon and Aurangabad.
 By Road, tourists can visit the Ajanta Caves by the Mumbai-Kolkata Highway Road or Nagpur-Aurangabad-Mumbai Highway.